pagkly/Zed/Investopedia3/Capital Markets What You Should Know.md

 ### Financial Services

 Financial companies involved in private rather than public markets are part of the capital market.
-They include [investment banks, private equity](https://www.investopedia.com/ask/answers/041315/what-are-major-differences-between-investment-banking-and-private-equity.asp), and [venture capital](https://www.investopedia.com/terms/v/venturecapital.asp) (VC) firms in contrast to broker-dealers and public exchanges.
+They include [[investment banks, private equity]](https://www.investopedia.com/ask/answers/041315/what-are-major-differences-between-investment-banking-and-private-equity.asp), and [[venture capital]](https://www.investopedia.com/terms/v/venturecapital.asp) (VC) firms in contrast to broker-dealers and public exchanges.

 ### Public Markets

 Operated by a regulated exchange, capital markets can refer to equity markets in contrast to debt, bond, fixed income, money, derivatives, and commodities markets.
 Mirroring the corporate finance context, capital markets can also mean equity as well as debt, bond, or fixed income markets.

-Capital markets may also refer to investments that receive [capital gains tax](https://www.investopedia.com/terms/c/capital_gains_tax.asp) treatment.
+Capital markets may also refer to investments that receive [[capital gains tax]](https://www.investopedia.com/terms/c/capital_gains_tax.asp) treatment.
 While short-term gains—assets held under a year—are taxed as income according to a tax bracket, there are different rates for long-term gains.1 These rates are often related to transactions arranged privately through investment banks or private funds such as private equity or venture capital.

 ## Frequently Asked Questions

 ### Are Capital Markets the Same as Financial Markets?

-While there is a great deal of overlap at times, there are some fundamental distinctions between these two terms.
-[Financial markets](https://www.investopedia.com/terms/f/financial-market.asp) encompass the broad range of venues where people and organizations exchange assets, securities, and contracts with one another, and are often [secondary markets](https://www.investopedia.com/ask/answers/012615/whats-difference-between-primary-and-secondary-capital-markets.asp).
+While there is a great deal of overlap at times, there are some fundamental distinctions between these two terms. [[Financial markets]](https://www.investopedia.com/terms/f/financial-market.asp) encompass the broad range of venues where people and organizations exchange assets, securities, and contracts with one another, and are often [[secondary markets]](https://www.investopedia.com/ask/answers/012615/whats-difference-between-primary-and-secondary-capital-markets.asp).
 Capital markets, on the other hand, are used primarily to raise funding, usually for a firm, to be used in operations or for growth.

 ### What Is a Primary vs. Secondary Market?